Dev317/Yelp-Dataset/README.md

 The 11 GB dataset can be downloaded here: https://www.yelp.com/dataset <br/>
 Dataset documentation can be found here: https://www.yelp.com/dataset/documentation/main <br/>

-The dataset is not in proper JSON structure and are not clearly labelled so it is necessary to clean up the dataset using EDA in python.
+The dataset is not in proper JSON structure and are not clearly labelled so it is necessary to do up EDA in python.

 Yelp dataset consists of 5 smaller files which are `yelp_academic_dataset_business.json`, `yelp_academic_dataset_checkin.json`, `yelp_academic_dataset_review.json`, `yelp_academic_dataset_tip.json` and `yelp_academic_dataset_user.json`.
 Java classes that represent each JSON file will be created.